ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 Stateful precompiles are [alpha software](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha).
 Build at your own risk.

-In this tutorial, we used a branch based on Subnet-EVM version `v0.5.1`.
+In this tutorial, we used a branch based on Subnet-EVM version `v0.5.2`.
 You can find the branch [here](https://github.com/ava-labs/subnet-evm/tree/helloworld-official-tutorial-v2).
 The code in this branch is the same as Subnet-EVM except for the `precompile/contracts/helloworld` directory.
 The directory contains the code for the `HelloWorld` precompile.
 We will be using this precompile as an example to learn how to write a stateful precompile.
 The code in this branch can become outdated.
 You should always use the latest version of Subnet-EVM when you develop your own precompile.

+#### PrecompilEVM

+Subnet-EVM precompiles can be registered from an external repo.
+This allows developer to build their precompiles without maintaining a fork of Subnet-EVM.
+The precompiles are then registered in the Subnet-EVM at build time.

+The difference between using Subnet-EVM and PrecompilEVM is that with Subnet-EVM you can change EVM internals to interact with your precompiles.
+Such as changing fee structure, adding new opcodes, changing how to build a block, etc.
+With PrecompilEVM you can only add new stateful precompiles that can interact with the StateDB.
+Precompiles built with PrecompilEVM are still very powerful because it can directly access to the state and modify it.

+There is a template repo for how to build a precompile with this way called [PrecompilEVM](https://github.com/ava-labs/precompilevm).
+Both of Subnet-EVM and PrecompilEVM shares similar directory structure and common codes.
+Most of the tutorial still works same way for PrecompilEVM repo.
+There are some changes mentioned in steps to use PrecompilEVM repo.
+We followed same Hello World tutorial in PrecompilEVM repo.
+You can access the PrecompilEVM PR that adds Hello World precompile [here](https://github.com/ava-labs/precompilevm/pull/2)

 ### Prerequisites